SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Tranquil Canopy.md

 9. **Vinehaven Market:** Central trading hub for forest goods.
 10. **Cascade Clearing:** A serene waterfall and gathering point for tranquil reflection.

-In The [[Tranquil Canopy]], the [[Koalari]] serve as the soulful custodians of nature's secrets.
+In The Tranquil Canopy, the [[Koalari]] serve as the soulful custodians of nature's secrets.
 Their deep connection to the land and its spiritual energies makes them both revered guides and masterful druids.
 While they prefer peace and reflection, their history has seen moments of strife, yet their essence remains unwaveringly committed to harmony and balance.

 ## Shops